solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_bedrooms_json_query.png)

-There are many other types of funtions and operators in PostgreSQL that you can utilize when working with JSON data.
+There are many other types of functions and operators in PostgreSQL that you can utilize when working with JSON data.
 You can reference the latest information for PG16 in the [9.16.
 JSON Functions and Operators](https://www.postgresql.org/docs/16/functions-json.html) documentation.

 ### Task 3: Creating Indexes